VenkatKS/ParallelEnvironment/README.md

 ### Venkat

-~~1.
-Initialize the repository and create the first basic template of the project.~~
+1. ~~Initialize the repository and create the first basic template of the project.~~

-2.
+2. Work on creating a basic gridworld example as an experiment to figure out what interfaces we might need to implement as we move forward and add more complexity to the gridworld example.

 ### Karthik